devanshbatham/Gorecon/README.md

 ![Gorecon](https://gorecon.000webhostapp.com/gorecon.PNG)

-Gorecon is a lightweight Reconnaissance Tool , which might make your recon process a bit easy It is still in its Beta state ,
+Gorecon is a lightweight Reconnaissance Tool , which might make your recon process a bit more easy (It is still in its Beta state ),

 # Main Features